Unraveling the Key of Machine Learning-based Android Malware Detection: Representative Approach Analysis

-\bulletpoint{Robustness} Android malware detection faces three major challenges: malware evolution, obfuscation, and adversarial attacks~\cite{chen2023continuous,pendlebury2019tesseract}.
-Specifically, Android malware detectors routinely operate in hostile and dynamic contexts~\cite{barbero2022transcending}, where malware constantly evolves to evade detection.
-Also, obfuscation has been widely adopted by attackers to conceal their malicious operations~\cite{aonzo2020obfuscapk}.
-Additionally, the inherent susceptibility of ML models to adversarial attacks~\cite{li2023black,athalye2018obfuscated} complicates the detection process. \jh{In our estimation of the robustness of the selected approaches, as detailed in Table~\ref{tab:comparative_study}, we observe that these selected approaches frequently miss one or more of the real-world challenges.
-This omission complicates the assessment of their true effectiveness in real-world deployments.}
+\bulletpoint{Robustness} Robustness stands as a pivotal criterion for any methodology.
+Within Android malware detection, this robustness typically encompasses an approach's capacity to counteract malware evolution, obfuscation strategies, and adversarial attacks~\cite{pendlebury2019tesseract}.
+Specifically, detectors routinely operate in hostile and dynamic contexts~\cite{barbero2022transcending}, where malware constantly evolves to evade detection.
+Also, obfuscation techniques have been widely adopted by attackers to conceal their malicious operations~\cite{aonzo2020obfuscapk}.
+Additionally, the inherent susceptibility of ML models to adversarial attacks~\cite{li2023black,athalye2018obfuscated} complicates the detection process.
+We observe that these selected approaches miss one or more of the challenges, as shown in Table~\ref{tab:comparative_study}.
+This omission complicates the assessment of their true effectiveness in real-world deployments.

-\bulletpoint{Efficiency} To measure a new technique, the importance of efficiency stands parallel to effectiveness.
+\bulletpoint{Efficiency} To measure a new malware detector, the importance of efficiency stands parallel to effectiveness.
 As Android apps grow in size and complexity, the time and computational resources required for APK processing and ML modeling could substantially rise.
 However, as Table~\ref{tab:comparative_study} shows, not every approach evaluates the efficiency of these two parts.
 Additionally, understanding how efficiency shifts when dealing with APKs at various times is vital to ensure detectors' sustainability and long-term utility; unfortunately, this is not considered by any of the selected approaches.